mushmelty/webpack.js.org/src/content/guides/asset-management.md

  };
 ```

-Module loaders can be chained.
-Each loader in the chain applies transformations to the processed resource.
-A chain is executed in reverse order.
-The first loader passes its result (resource with applied transformations) to the next one, and so forth.
-Finally, webpack expects JavaScript to be returned by the last loader in the chain.
+Module loaders can be chained, with each loader in the chain applying transformations to the processed output of the previous loader.
+Chains are executed in reverse order, meaning that a file would be first processed by `css-loader`, with its output then being passed to `style-loader`, and so on.
+Webpack expects JavaScript to be returned by the final loader in the chain.

 The above order of loaders should be maintained: [`'style-loader'`](/loaders/style-loader) comes first and followed by [`'css-loader'`](/loaders/css-loader).
 If this convention is not followed, webpack is likely to throw errors.